 Everybody has been facing troubles ever since the phase of demonetization has set in the country.
 But nothing can stop wanderlust babies from travelling places, not even the adversities.
 In fact, it is challenges like these which make travelling much more fun and thrilling.
 But how do you make sure you overcome the challenge of money crunch during travel?
-Here are few tips and ‘jugaads’ to travel effectively during demonetization:
+Here are a few tips and ‘jugaads’ to travel effectively during demonetization:

 Make Online bookings